Qazzian/minecraft-mapper-js/README.md

 ## Setup

-Copy a map saved file into minecraft-mapper-js/map.
+Copy your Minecraft map folder into minecraft-mapper-js/map.
+Map locations depend on which OS you run Minecraft on.

+* Windows: 'C:\Users\your username\appdata\roaming\.minecraft\saves' by going to run and entering '%appdata%'
+* Mac OS X: Go to the "Go" menu in the Finder, click "Go to folder", and type '~/Library/Application Support/minecraft/saves'
+* Linux: Many repositories install Minecraft in the $HOME directory, '~/.minecraft/saves',

-There are also a number of minecraft files you will need that I've not been able to script out yet.
+There are also a number of assets that you will need from the main Minecraft executable.
 Find a copy of the Minecraft.jar file and open it with a zip file manager.
+The location will depend on which version you have and OS.
+I suggest using Google to find it for your environment.

+Copy the jar file somewhere accessible.
+Change the file extension from .jar to .zip

 Copy the `blockstates`, `models` and `textures` folders into `minecraft-mapper-js/public`

-The directory structure should look like:
+Once you have done all of the above the directory structure should look like this:
 <pre>
 minecraft-mapper-js
 ├── map